What can you learn at a technical college?

 The closest you can get to actually working at your chosen profession is an apprenticeship or an intern program.
 These two types of situations also allow you to begin to network; asking what is really required of you to be successful and getting a feel for the reality of what it is like to work for different companies.

 At many of these technology and trade schools, study hours are spent bringing students together in a live forum to discuss and share their experiences from their apprentice ship or working as an intern to expand their knowledge base and also understand the ‘Human Element’ that is a major part of working within a company.
+It is an opportunity to search for an internship at different companies, to work with people.

 Job Placement With ‘Industry Partners’